stse416/mastermind/README.md

   #   - No?
 Next index.
   # 3. After all index.
 Add the remaining values for each key.
   #   - Push 'x' to feedback array for each.

+Implementing cpu play:
+  If you choose to modify the rules, you can provide the computer additional information about each guess.
+For example, you can start by having the computer guess randomly, but keep the ones that match exactly.
+You can add a little bit more intelligence to the computer player so that, if the computer has guessed the right color but the wrong position, its next guess will need to include that color somewhere.